Genusbiz/docs/developers/installation-and-configuration/archive/install-genus-desktop-client-on-your-computer.md

 **Application Executable Files**

-The Genus desktop client consists of one executable file named <span style="FONT-STYLE: italic">genus.exe.
-The file is by default placed in the folder <span style="FONT-STYLE: italic">[CSIDL_PROGRAM_FILES](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")\Genus\Client by the Genus desktop client installation program.
+The Genus desktop client consists of one executable file named _genus.exe_.
+The file is by default placed in the folder [CSIDL_PROGRAM_FILES](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")_\Genus\Client_ by the Genus desktop client installation program.

 Note that it is possible to change the folder in the Genus desktop client installation program during the first time install on your computer.

 **Application Extension Files**

-The Genus desktop client consists of a set of application extension files (DLLs or Dynamic-link Libraries) placed in the same folder as the application executable file <span style="FONT-STYLE: italic">genus.exe:
+The Genus desktop client consists of a set of application extension files (DLLs or Dynamic-link Libraries) placed in the same folder as the application executable file _genus.exe_:

-*   [CSIDL_PROGRAM_FILES](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")<span style="FONT-STYLE: italic">\Genus\Client , if the client was installed for all users.
+*   [CSIDL_PROGRAM_FILES](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")_\Genus\Client_, if the client was installed for all users.
-*   [CSIDL_LOCAL_APPDATA](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")<span style="FONT-STYLE: italic">\Programs\Genus\Client , if the client was installed for your user only.
+*   [CSIDL_LOCAL_APPDATA](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")_\Programs\Genus\Client_, if the client was installed for your user only.

-Note that these files must be located in the same directory as the application executable file <span style="FONT-STYLE: italic">genus.exe.
+Note that these files must be located in the same directory as the application executable file _genus.exe_.
 If you have changed the default folder in the Genus desktop installation program during first time install, the location of the application extension files will change accordingly.

 **Application Model Cache File**

 To improve performance, a copy of your application model is automatically stored on your client after the directory is deployed to all computers.
-This cache file is named <span style="FONT-STYLE: italic">DeployedDirectory.gcm and stored in the folder [CSIDL_LOCAL_APPDATA](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")<span style="FONT-STYLE: italic">\Genus\Client\{<span style="FONT-STYLE: italic">[Directory GUID](../../../terminology.md)<span style="FONT-STYLE: italic">}.
+This cache file is named _DeployedDirectory.gcm_ and stored in the folder [CSIDL_LOCAL_APPDATA](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")_\Genus\Client\\_[Directory GUID](../../../terminology.md)}.

-An example on Windows 8 for a user with user name John is <span style="FONT-STYLE: italic">C:\Users\john\AppData\Local\Genus\Client\{826E89DC-BD93-4120-8198-0B6B2D459905}\DeployedDirectory.gcm.
+An example on Windows 8 for a user with user name John is _C:\Users\john\AppData\Local\Genus\Client\{826E89DC-BD93-4120-8198-0B6B2D459905}\DeployedDirectory.gcm_.

 The application model cache file is not present on your computer until you start your Genus desktop client the first time.
 However, if you are in a corporate environment, your system administrator may have [preinstalled](install-genus-desktop-clients-silently-for-your-users.md) the file.